adeyinkaoresanya/Don-t-Overfit-Challenge/README.md

 ![alt text](https://github.com/adeyinkaoresanya/Don-t-Overfit-Challenge/blob/main/Images/Models_table.PNG "Models")

+* SelectFromModel was used for feature selection to see if the model would improve.
+This decreased the validation score to 0.718.
+Hence all the features were fed into the model.

 * Upon hyperparameter optimization, the validation AUC score improved to 0.788.
 Thus the model was retrained on the whole train set because of the small size.